What is Autism Spectrum Disorder (ASD)?

 We offer a unique group for autistic African-Americans called BASE, the Black Autism Spectrum Experience.

 Social difficulties are often the most challenging obstacles for autistic adults.
 This is compounded by a sense of rejection by the African American community, which has historically dismissed mental health problems and neurodivergence.
 BASE group therapy sessions offer African-American individuals with shared struggles the opportunity to connect and learn skills that will help them better navigate future social situations.
 Group topics often include:

 - Working with and mitigating pressures received from family and society.

 - How to understand and process the anxieties of dating and finding a partner.

 - Setting healthy boundaries with friends and family.

-- Discuss popular social topics that are fun and
+- Discuss popular social topics like movies and video games.

 The Sachs Center also maintains connections through the Birch Family Services of Manhattan to help clients find supportive and engaging employment opportunities.